Guerrilla Army of the Poor: URNG

 The URNG is an umbrella group of Guatemalan political and revolutionary groups that spearheaded peace talks that took place all around the world.
-The URNG started as a guerrilla movement and was founded on February 7, 1982 and became a legal political party in 1998 after the Peace Process which ended the Guatemalan Civil War.
+The URNG started as a guerrilla movement and was founded on February 7, 1982, and became a legal political party in 1998 after the Peace Process which ended the Guatemalan Civil War.
 The primary function of the URNG was to support the leftist beliefs of the Guatemalan civilians and to negotiate peace with the Guatemalan government.
 The Guatemalan insurgents of the 1980s traced their roots to the 1944-1954 "decade of revolution."
 Today's guerrilla leadership claims a special tie with the "unfinished revolution" of President Jacobo Arbenz.
 While the URNG attempts to balance peace, Guatemala, still to this day suffers from extremely high levels of inequality, with the Indigenous populations suffering the worst.
 Despite representing more than half of the population and participating actively in the country's economy, the Indigenous people's political participation is not equitably reflected.

 Peace process

 While government-URNG peace talks took place across the world, the Guatemalan government weakened.
 After years and years of fighting for justice, the parties returned to peace talks facilitated by the United Nations in 1993, which were ultimately successful.
-The Commission for Historical Clarification, which was a group that was created to clarify human rights violations related to the thirty-six year internal conflict from 1960 to the United Nation's brokered peace agreement of 1996, was established on June 23, 1994, as a part of a peace agreement between the Guatemalan government and the URNG.
+The Commission for Historical Clarification, which was a group that was created to clarify human rights violations related to the thirty-six year internal conflict from 1960 to the United Nations' brokered peace agreement of 1996, was established on June 23, 1994, as a part of a peace agreement between the Guatemalan government and the URNG.
 At the end of 1996, the Government of President Alvaro Arzu Irigoyen, together with the URNG, with the participation of the United Nations as moderator and with the support of the international community, concluded a long negotiating process, by signing the Peace Accords.
 The URNG plays a current role in Guatemalan politics and is still active today fighting for equal rights.
 During the elections in 2011, the party entered into a political alliance with Winaq, MNR, the URNG splinter ANN and may other civil society groups to form the Broad Front of the Left.
 The UNRG is still fighting for political representation but is making an avid effort to be a part of political decisions and regulations.